-Tychonic model is a theoretical model of the universe that hypothesizes that earth is the center of the universe.
-The sun, moon, and the stars revolve around the earth.
+The Tychonic model is a theoretical model of the universe that hypothesizes that the earth is the center of the universe.
+The sun, moon, and stars revolve around the earth.
 And all other planets within our solar system revolve around the sun.

-That’s why the Tychonic model is also referred to as the geo-heliocentric model of the universe.
+That’s why this model is also referred to as the geo-heliocentric model of the universe.
 Simply because it inherits the combination of both.

 In other words, the Tychonian model retains the ancient Aristotelian view that (stationary) earth is the center of the universe, where the sun and the moon revolve around the earth.

 On the other hand, retains the modern concept of the Copernican view that all the other planets within our solar system revolve around the Sun.

 This theoretical model of the universe was proposed by Danish Astronomer Tycho Brahe around the 1570s.

 Advocates and Admirer of the Tychonic Model

 Well, if I go down the history of the Astronomical Timeline, in 4th Century BC, it was a Greek Philosopher and Astronomer Heraclides Ponticus who first proposed a similar model to the Tychonic model of the universe.